Jsyro/seng371/README.md

 How does the file structure of the source code files affect the ability for the software project to evolve.
 More specifically, do deeper, functionality divided folders create a healthier software project than one where there are folders which contain large numbers of source code file?

 ##2 The methodology you are using to answer the question
-1) 	First step is measuring the health of the project
+1. First step is measuring the health of the project
-	i.
-Number of commits
+  1. Number of commits
-	ii.
-Unique contributors
+  2. Unique contributors

-2) 	Mark every commit which involves the addition AND deletion of more than 5 files.
+2. Mark every commit which involves the addition AND deletion of more than 5 files.
 These commits may be refactors and will be analysed later.

-3) 	The application then reads all of the commits and counts the number of files that are updated, added, and deleted and graphs them over time (daily, weekly, monthly, and yearly)
+3. The application then reads all of the commits and counts the number of files that are updated, added, and deleted and graphs them over time (daily, weekly, monthly, and yearly)

-4) You will then be provided a list of links to each commit on GitGHub
+4. You will then be provided a list of links to each commit on GitGHub

 ####2.1 Any tools you are using
-1) Python
+1. Python

-2) Gource
+2. Gource

-3) Git
+3. Git

-4) MatPlotLib
+4. MatPlotLib

-5) Heroku
+5. Heroku

 ####2.2 How to run
-1) Make sure Git and Gource are installed and avaliable from cmd
+1. Make sure Git and Gource are installed and avaliable from cmd
-2) Download/Clone this project into the directory with other Git projects
+2. Download/Clone this project into the directory with other Git projects
-4) Open requirements.txt and ensure you have all the libraries listed installed on your local machine
+4. Open requirements.txt and ensure you have all the libraries listed installed on your local machine
-3) Run web.py
+3. Run web.py

 ####2.3 Repositories of Interest
-1) JQuery Mobile
+1. JQuery Mobile

-2) JQuery
+2. JQuery

-3) Bootstrap
+3. Bootstrap

-4) Rails
+4. Rails

 ##3 The results of your experiment
 Rails was found to have a significant and steady number of restructure, most of which featured a transition from a ring structure to a deeper, more functionality driven tree structure.
 JQuery Mobile however was found to have a very few restructures during it's elaboration.
 As JQuery Mobile grew larger though, there was an attempt to restructure the code and filesystem into a more maintainable state, but the frequency of revisions continued to dwindle.